kenstir/hemlock-ios/Documentation/Handling the Keyboard.md

 ## UIKit

+Adding scroll views is way harder than it should be.
+Follow this guide: https://useyourloaf.com/blog/scroll-view-layouts-with-interface-builder/

 ### Create View Hierarchy
 * Create a ScrollView as the only child of the top View
+  - Uncheck 'Content Layout Guides' in the size inspector
 * Create a Content View as the only child of the ScrollView
 * Create all scrolled content as children of the Content View